Atmo26/crisisheroine/Custom Rules.md

 \
 **Impalled by Tentacle**
 * CP Gain: 2
-* SP Gain: Pain 1, Ass 1
+* SP Gain: Pain 1, Ass or Mouth 1
 * Requeriments: Attacked by any Tentacle type enemy or trap
 * Battle Use: 0 HP

-text goes here
+They say "the best way to end

+\
+**Demonic Long Tongue**
+* CP Gain: 2
+* SP Gain: Waist or Mouth or Ass 1
+* Requeriments: None
+* Battle Use: Less than half HP

+You're forcelly held up by a big monster, whose long tongue is promptly used to explore your insides.

 \

 <hr>